Income Tax Calculator India 2025-26: Complete Guide with Examples

 Who Needs to Pay Income Tax?

-- Salaried individuals with income above exemption limit
+- Salaried individuals with income above exemption limit (optimize with our salary structure guide)

 - Business owners and professionals